gautam786786/gautam/07-AKS/16-Namespaces-Imperative/README.md

 # Kubernetes Namespaces - Imperative using kubectl

-## Step-01: Introduction
-- Namespaces allow to split-up resources into different groups.
-- Resource names should be unique in a namespace
-- We can use namespaces to create multiple environments like dev, staging and production etc
-- Kubernetes will always list the resources from `default namespace` unless we provide exclusively from which namespace we need information from.

 ## Step-02: Namespaces Generic - Deploy in Dev1 and Dev2
 ### Create Namespace
 ```